soundoftextwa/ratp/docs/source/index.rst

 Class Methods
 ---------------------------

-The `SouqAPIResult` class includes several methods to manage and interpret the API response.
+The `Souq API Result` class includes several methods to manage and interpret the API response.

 .. _construct:
     - **Parameters:**